Goodleaf Vertical Marathon

 What on earth is a Goodleaf Vertical Marathon?!

 Well, actually we made it up…

 …in 2012 we thought it would be fun to host our own Olympic event and give our climbers the chance to win Bronze, Silver or Gold or even the highly coveted Green Goodleaf medal.
-We thought we could maybe raise a little cash for a local charity by asking everyone to make a small donation to join in.
+We thought we could maybe raise a little cash for a local good cause by asking everyone to make a small donation to join in.
 It’s a simple way of giving back to our local community.

 ‘Medals’ (stickers) are awarded in relation to how far you’ve climbed.
 We add up the distance that each individual has climbed over our tree climbing season when we close and we hope that together we can climb the distance of the marathon!
 That’s 42.195 km or 26 miles & 385 yards fact fans.

 Gold – at least 3 ascents of the tree (about 45 m)

 Silver – 2 ascents of the tree (about 30m)